mikeasilva/handbook-diff/markdown/25-temple-and-family-history-work.md

 The temple is the house of the Lord.
 Temple ordinances and covenants bless Heavenly Father’s children.
 Heavenly Father invites all of His children to qualify for and receive temple ordinances.

 This chapter guides Church leaders and members in temple and family history work.
-More information is available at “[Temples](/study/manual/gospel-topics/temples?lang=eng)” and “[Family History](/study/manual/gospel-topics/family-history?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+More information is available at “[Temples](/study/manual/gospel-topics/temples?lang=eng)” and “[Family History](/study/manual/gospel-topics/family-history?lang=eng)” (Topics and Questions, topics.ChurchofJesusChrist.org).

 25.1